bridgecrew-perf6/deploybook-1/content/blog/flask-gigatutorial.md

 In the first part of this book, we will move the present blank page to, at the end, having a website, with a domain name, served over https on nginx and gunicorn, on a cheap remote linux server provided by Digital Ocean.

-assumptions: I am writing this with as few assumptions as possible you will have to pay digital ocean, you may have to pay for dns,
+assumptions: I am writing this with as few assumptions as possible about your experience with programming or deploying code to websites.

+However, there are two requirements: first, the following you will have to pay digital ocean, you may have to pay for dns,

 Term of art slurry:
 nginx